Spectral graph clustering via the Expectation-Solution algorithm: Simulations

-To evaluate clustering performance we computed the adjusted Rand index (ARI) (\citeauthor{ARI}, \citeyear{ARI}) for the cluster assignments from each method with the true cluster labels.
+To evaluate clustering performance we computed the adjusted Rand index (ARI) \cite{ARI} for the cluster assignments from each method with the true cluster labels.
 For each clustering method $m$ found in (\ref{methods}), we let $ARI_m$ denote the ARI produced by that method.
-For $\ell = A, L$ we performed Wilcoxon rank-sum tests (\citeauthor{Wilcox-rank-sum}, \citeyear{Wilcox-rank-sum}) with hypotheses We tabulate all results in the form of 95\% confidence intervals for the median of each $\Delta_\ell := ARI_{EM\circ\ell SE}-ARI_{ES\circ\ell SE}$.
+In the non-graph setting below (Subsection \ref{non_graph}) for $\ell = A, L$ we performed Wilcoxon rank-sum tests \cite{Wilcox-rank-sum}, with hypotheses We present these in the form of 95\% confidence intervals for the median of each $\Delta_\ell := ARI_{EM\circ\ell SE}-ARI_{ES\circ\ell SE}$.